-- 1. Institutional coordination mechanisms shall be established to align national and local urban and digital strategies, plans and investments ensuring that initiatives are coherent, place-based, community-led, and responsive to local contexts and needs. - 2.
-All levels of government should contribute to the development of robust and enabling regulatory frameworks that support consistent policies and processes for digital transformation anchored in a people-centered approach. - 3.
-National policies should respect and preserve local autonomy by adhering to the principles of subsidiarity and proportionality, allowing local governments to adapt regulations to their specific contexts and set up independent oversight mechanisms59. - 4.
-Regulatory arrangements should be transparent and include mechanisms for independent oversight to ensure accountability and public trust in digital governance for smart cities.
+- 2. All levels of government should contribute to the development of robust and enabling regulatory frameworks that support consistent policies and processes for digital transformationsmart city development anchored in a people-centered approach. - 3.
+National policies should respect and preserve local autonomy by adhering to the principles of subsidiarity and proportionality, allowing local governments to adapt smart city regulations and set up independent oversight mechanisms adapted to their specific contexts and set up independent oversight mechanisms 60. - 4.
+Regulatory arrangements should beare transparent and include mechanisms for independent oversight to ensure accountability and public trust in digital governance for smart cities.

-Governmental actors at national, regional and local levels are responsible for ensuring appropriate institutional arrangements to reflect the need for new roles and responsibilities, new skills and new rules and regulations to procure and manage digital technologies in cities.
+Governmental actors at nNational, regional and local levels-and local governments are primarily responsible for ensuring appropriate governance and institutional arrangements for smart city development.
+Facilitating appropriate multilevel digital governance to guide the development of people-centred smart cities is key, including data governance, management and use, system and data interoperability.
+Ensuring appropriate collaboration frameworks between governments and the private sector, academia and civil society who to reflect the need for new roles and responsibilities, new skills and new rules and regulations to procure and manage digital technologies in cities.
 The other stakeholders and actors are expected to provide skills and collaborate to design policies and regulations while abiding by them.